15 Signs That Your Relationship Could Turn Abusive

 Your partner has a history of abuse

 Any past that involves cruelty to others—be it an ex, a pet, or a perfect stranger—is a sign that it can happen to you.
 Also, says Dr. Kubala, pay close attention to over-reactions to seemingly small irritations, as this may shed light on a person’s inability to manage their emotions—and that can worsen over time.
-Learn the silent signs of emotional abuse.
+(Here’s how to leave an abusive relationship and keep yourself safe.)

 If you’re in an abusive relationship, consider calling the National Domestic Violence Hotline at 1-800-799-7233.